 His final score will be dependent on the All-around Score, which we’ll come onto in a moment, but if a player moves above level 1 they have a guaranteed score – this means that their score cannot be lower than this even if their All-around Score is negative.

 The All-around Score is based on the smaller, more frequent actions in a match.
-There are lots of these – 39 if you include all the goalkeeper actions – so I won’t include the whole table here but have a look at the FAQs page in the Sorare support section if you want to see them all.
+There are lots of these – 39 if you include all the goalkeeper actions – so I won’t include the whole table here but have a look at this Sorare blog post if you want to see them all.

 As you’d expect, there are big points scored for things like big chances created and clean sheets (defenders only), as well as points lost for big chances missed and goals conceded (defenders and midfielders).
 The result of the match has no bearing on the points – so there are no points for a win on Sorare.